FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use_matched.md

 ## Introduction

-The preservation of patient privacy and the compliance with patient consent are essential considerations when managing sensitive informat (URL_TO_INSERT_TERM_10623 https://fairsharing.org/search?recordType=model_and_format) ion such as clinical and patient data.
+The preservation of patient privacy and the compliance with patient consent are essential considerations when managing sensitive informat (URL_TO_INSERT_TERM_9783 https://fairsharing.org/search?recordType=model_and_format) ion such as clinical and patient data.
-Consent forms, as signed by patients, define the acceptable usage of data derived from a patient for research (URL_TO_INSERT_RECORD_10624 https://fairsharing.org/FAIRsharing.52b22c)  applications.
+Consent forms, as signed by patients, define the acceptable usage of data derived from a patient for research (URL_TO_INSERT_RECORD_9784 https://fairsharing.org/FAIRsharing.52b22c)  applications.
-All major research (URL_TO_INSERT_RECORD_10625 https://fairsharing.org/FAIRsharing.52b22c)  organizations, at national and international levels, enforce strict rules for the management of such data.
+All major research (URL_TO_INSERT_RECORD_9785 https://fairsharing.org/FAIRsharing.52b22c)  organizations, at national and international levels, enforce strict rules for the management of such data.
 Sensitive data cannot be accessed without undergoing a vetting process involving a **data access request** to a **data access committee**, which will decide, whether or not, to grant requesters access to the data.

-This is a time-consuming process in the absence of machine-readable version of data access/ data management policies (URL_TO_INSERT_TERM_10626 https://fairsharing.org/search?fairsharingRegistry=Policy) .
+This is a time-consuming process in the absence of machine-readable version of data access/ data management policies (URL_TO_INSERT_TERM_9786 https://fairsharing.org/search?fairsharingRegistry=Policy) .
-In turns, it can prove detrimental to research (URL_TO_INSERT_RECORD_10627 https://fairsharing.org/FAIRsharing.52b22c) .
+In turns, it can prove detrimental to research (URL_TO_INSERT_RECORD_9787 https://fairsharing.org/FAIRsharing.52b22c) .
 Therefore, efforts to enable the provision of concise, efficient and **machine processable** summary of key permissions and prohibitions have been made.
-Several resources are now available for the coding and exchange of **machine-actionable**, **legally binding** and **explicit** informat (URL_TO_INSERT_TERM_10628 https://fairsharing.org/search?recordType=model_and_format) ion related to allowed and consented data usage.
+Several resources are now available for the coding and exchange of **machine-actionable**, **legally binding** and **explicit** informat (URL_TO_INSERT_TERM_9788 https://fairsharing.org/search?recordType=model_and_format) ion related to allowed and consented data usage.

-The following sections detail how the international sequence data arch (URL_TO_INSERT_RECORD_10630 https://fairsharing.org/FAIRsharing.52b22c) ives (US NCBI dbGAP, SRA (URL_TO_INSERT_RECORD_10632 https://fairsharing.org/FAIRsharing.g7t2hv)  and EU EMB (URL_TO_INSERT_RECORD_10631 https://fairsharing.org/FAIRsharing.a1rp4c) L_EBI EGA (URL_TO_INSERT_RECORD_10629 https://fairsharing.org/FAIRsharing.mya1ff) )
+The following sections detail how the international sequence data arch (URL_TO_INSERT_RECORD_9790 https://fairsharing.org/FAIRsharing.52b22c) ives (US NCBI dbGAP, SRA (URL_TO_INSERT_RECORD_9791 https://fairsharing.org/FAIRsharing.g7t2hv)  and EU EMBL_EBI EGA (URL_TO_INSERT_RECORD_9789 https://fairsharing.org/FAIRsharing.mya1ff) )
-are encoding **Data Use Informat (URL_TO_INSERT_TERM_10633 https://fairsharing.org/search?recordType=model_and_format) ion**  but also how ODR (URL_TO_INSERT_RECORD_10634 https://fairsharing.org/FAIRsharing.1sfhp3) L, a W3C specification, can be used to represent equivalent informat (URL_TO_INSERT_TERM_10635 https://fairsharing.org/search?recordType=model_and_format) ion in a format (URL_TO_INSERT_TERM_10636 https://fairsharing.org/search?recordType=model_and_format)  compatible with the data cataloguing efforts relying on W3C DC (URL_TO_INSERT_RECORD_10639 https://fairsharing.org/FAIRsharing.3nx7t)  (URL_TO_INSERT_RECORD_10640 https://fairsharing.org/3547) AT (URL_TO_INSERT_RECORD_10637 https://fairsharing.org/FAIRsharing.3a96ae)  (URL_TO_INSERT_RECORD_10638 https://fairsharing.org/FAIRsharing.h4j3qm)  specifications.
+are encoding **Data Use Informat (URL_TO_INSERT_TERM_9792 https://fairsharing.org/search?recordType=model_and_format) ion**  but also how ODR (URL_TO_INSERT_RECORD_9793 https://fairsharing.org/FAIRsharing.1sfhp3) L, a W3C specification, can be used to represent equivalent informat (URL_TO_INSERT_TERM_9794 https://fairsharing.org/search?recordType=model_and_format) ion in a format (URL_TO_INSERT_TERM_9795 https://fairsharing.org/search?recordType=model_and_format)  compatible with the data cataloguing efforts relying on W3C DC (URL_TO_INSERT_RECORD_9797 https://fairsharing.org/FAIRsharing.3nx7t)  (URL_TO_INSERT_RECORD_9798 https://fairsharing.org/3547) AT (URL_TO_INSERT_RECORD_9796 https://fairsharing.org/FAIRsharing.h4j3qm)  specifications.